 Frauds: No country is safe from frauds unfortunately and international students can become key targets since their knowledge of certain rules of the country may be hazy.
 Therefore, as mentioned above, get the agreement read by someone who has an understanding of rental agreements.

-Here are some of the questions that Prashant Dambhale answered with regards to the living options available for Indian students abroad.
+Here are some of the questions that Prashant Dambhale answered with regard to the living options available for Indian students abroad.

 Where do Indian Students commonly reside while studying abroad?